 |Wolf female Brita x Cézar z Brězového háje|

-In 1957 in the kennel z Pohraniční stráže was the first heat of wolf female but it failed to mate her - she hide and they can not find out the right date for mating.
+In 1957 in the kennel z Pohraniční stráže started the heat of wolf female, but it failed to mate her - she hide herself and they can not find out the right date for mating.
 In 1958, the wolf female was in heat again and was put the first dog calm nature to her, which was 4 weeks before standing next to her pen.
 Wolf female attacked him and tore a piece of skin.
-It is possible that here played the role natural selection - a weak individual and living side by females - in the wild relatives is that a risk.
-Then they put to her directly a aggressive dog.
+It is possible that here played the role natural selection - a weak individual and living side by the female - in the wild relatives is that a risk.
+Then they put to her directly the aggressive dog.
 When she tried to attack him, the dog defended, grabbed her by the neck and a couple of times shook with her.
 Her behavior has changed and allowed to mate.
 At 63th day, 26.5.1958 at night, gave birth wolf Brita mated to dog Cézar z Brězového háje to 5 puppies (1 male and 4 females) - Brent, Brita, Bono, Betty, Bessy (photo at right).
 It is interesting that in all 4 litters was born 5 puppies.

-Wolf female pretended her pupps from handler and do not trust him, but during pregnancy as he welcomed.
-In one month of age they started supplementary feeding from the stomach.
-Puppies have the same day plan during the day - about 10 minutes to play outdoors, feeding for about 6 minutes in the kennel and hide to rest for about an hour.
+Wolf female pretended her pupps from handler and do not trust him, but during pregnancy was he welcomed.
+In one month of age they started feeding from the stomach.
+Puppies had the same day plan during the day - about 10 minutes play outdoors, feeding for about 6 minutes in the kennel and hide to rest for about an hour.
 Then again the game and food.
 With age, periods were longer, especially in the game, but also sleep.
 Very early could to be recognized in games that puppies encourage strongest in playing and hierarchy could be observed around 5 weeks.